A southern Iceland stay on points at the Hotel Ranga

 While the bathroom felt slightly outdated, it was quite large and even came with a whirlpool tub.

-Overall, the room was cosy and offered spectacular views, as each room had its own porch to the outdoors.
+Overall, the room was cozy and offered spectacular views, as each room had its own porch to the outdoors.
 My room happened to be in front of one of the four shared hot tubs heated by geothermal water.
 There was virtually nobody using them, so I got to soak in one of the hot tubs for several hours alone on my very last night in Iceland.

 Food and beverage

-One of my favourite parts of the stay was the free hotel breakfast buffet.
+One of my favorite parts of the stay was the free hotel breakfast buffet.
 And it wasn’t just any breakfast buffet — the hotel restaurant had plenty of fresh and local offerings.
 With a variety of meats, cheeses, vegetables and fruits to choose from, all of the breakfast options felt healthy and were filling for the adventures I had in store for the rest of the day.
 I even took a shot of the local fish oil.

 There was also a separate menu that you could order from (included in the complimentary breakfast), so I ordered the Icelandic breakfast that came with eggs, baked beans, bacon and a hash brown.